raghavendrabalgi/multi_cloud_cli/README.md

-4. To run aws cli commands create below environment variable with your account keys.
+4. To run aws cli commands create below environment variable with your account keys.You can have these env varibales in `~/.bash_profile` or ` ~/.bashrc` to have it permanently and available anytime.

 		export AWS_ACCESS_KEY_ID="<id>"
 		export AWS_SECRET_ACCESS_KEY="<key>"